 - The government has suspended all international travel in and out of Djibouti City, effective March 18.
-This applies only to passengers, not cargo. - The government announced the suspension of the passenger trains linking Djibouti to Ethiopia, effective from March 20. - The government deployed the military in the capital, Djibouti City, to enforce the lockdown on March 25. - On April 14, President Ismail Omar Guelleh extended the state of emergency by seven to 10 days.
+This applies only to passengers, not cargo. - The government announced the suspension of the passenger trains linking Djibouti to Ethiopia, effective from March 20. - The government deployed the military in the capital, Djibouti City, to enforce the lockdown on March 25. - UPDATE: Government confirmed 45 cases and 16 recoveries on April 8.

+DRC

-UPDATE: The government declared 114 additional confirmed cases and 26 recoveries on April 19.
-DRC Confirmed Cases: 332 Confirmed Deaths: 25 Recovered Cases: 27 On March 25, the government declared a state of emergency, closed all of the borders, and took measures to quarantine Kinshasa, suspending travel to the city from other provinces.
-President Felix Tshisekedi banned public gatherings of more than 20 people, shut down schools, and churches for four weeks, effective March 19.
-Kinshasa's governor announced the sealing of Gombe commune on April 2.
-North Kivu has isolated Goma, Beni, and Butembo as a preventative measure, while South Kivu isolated Bukavu.
-Lake traffic between Goma and Bukavu has been suspended.
-Government announced two flights to Addis Ababa, Ethiopia from Kinshasa and Lubumbashi on April 17 and from Goma on April 17-21.
-The government announced 20 positive cases and one recovery on April 18.
-The government has extended the isolation measures in Goma and Beni, North Kivu for one week, effective from April 20.
-The government announced the compulsory wearing of masks in Kinshasa starting on April 20, and that military troops will be deployed in addition to the security forces to ensure lockdown regulations in Kinshasa.
-UPDATE: Five new cases confirmed by the authorities on April 19.
-EQUATORIAL GUINEA On March 13, the Ministry of Health released a statement stating that all land and maritime borders would be closed, international flights restricted and that any passengers showing symptoms of the virus would be compulsorily quarantined for 14 days.
-The government announced the postponement of the Exhibition and Forum on Investment in African Oil that was scheduled for June 1-2.
-It is currently rescheduled for November.
-Confirmed Cases: 79 Confirmed Deaths: 0 The government prohibited gatherings of more than 10 people on March 17.
-The government extended restrictions on border crossing, international travel and quarantine measures till April 30.
+- On March 25, the government declared a state of emergency, closed all of the borders, and took measures to quarantine Kinshasa, suspending travel to the city from other provinces. - President Felix Tshisekedi banned public gatherings of more than 20 people, shut down schools, and churches for four weeks, effective March 19. - The North Kivu Province government suspended all lake traffic between Goma and

+Bukayu - Kinshasa's governor announced the sealing of Gombe commune on April 2. - North Kivu has isolated Goma, Beni, and Butembo as a preventative measure, while South Kivu isolated Bukavu. - The US has organized a commercial flight to repatriate citizens and permanent residents to depart on April 9. - Authorities announced the isolation of Goma, Beni and Butembo cities on April 5 - The government confirmed three additional cases, and two deaths on April 8. - UPDATE: The government confirmed 24 cases and one recovery on April 8.

+EQUATORIAL GUINEA

+On March 13, the Ministry of Health released a statement stating that all land and maritime borders would be closed, international flights restricted and that any

+- passengers showing symptoms of the virus would be compulsorily quarantined for 14 days. - The government announced the postponement of the Exhibition and Forum on Investment in African Oil that was scheduled for June 1-2.
+It is currently rescheduled for November. - The government prohibited gatherings of more than 10 people on March 17. - The US Embassy in Equatorial Guinea announced a repatriation flight operated by the US government for 7:30 (local time) on April 8 from Malabo International Airport. - UPDATE: Government confirms two cases on April 8.